Aaliyah Edwards: College career

 Edwards played college basketball for the UConn Huskies from 2020 to 2024.
 As a junior, she averaged a double-double of 18.3 points and 11 rebounds per game, an improvement from her sophomore season, when she averaged 7.9 points and 5.1 rebounds.
-She became the first UConn player with 20 points and 20 rebounds since Maya Moore in 2010.
+She became the first UConn player with 20 points and 20 rebounds in a game since Maya Moore in 2010.
 As a senior, Edwards was selected first-team All-Big East and second-team All-America after UConn made the final four of the 2024 NCAA Division I women's basketball tournament.